exinno/app2/docs/quick-start.md

 APP2_REDIS=redis://username:password@host:port
 ```

-4. Start the server in the 'app2' directory using `yarn start` command this will run container server.
+3. To run the server, start the server in the 'app2' directory using the `yarn start` command.

 ## Create new app